 3) Know your weaknesses.
 Keep a list of errors you tend to make often, and use your word processor's search feature to help you find them.

 4) Print your manuscript and edit it on paper.
 Away from the computer.
 You'll see more.
 I mark the printout with a pen, then go back to the computer to tinker, then print and repeat as needed.
 Different fonts, too, for the change of perspective.

 5) Use a straightedge.
 If you're reading on paper, it can be a ruler.
-If you're reading on the computer screen, situate the document so the line you're reading is on the bottom of your screen, and scroll one line at a time as you read.
+If you're reading on the computer screen, situate the document so that the line you're reading is on the bottom of your screen, and scroll down one line at a time as you read.